 Bananas hang from the front of a shop next door selling all the essentials in one place.
 I love the controlled chaos of it all – no neatly stacked shelves around here.

 On my way up another street, I come across an old brick house jutting out on the corner of an intersection.
 It looks completely abandoned, although judging by its size you have to wonder if it was ever inhabitable at all.
 Its only purpose in life now seems to be as a junction for the jungle or wires leading to and from it.

 Behind yet another row of stationary mopeds, the peeling plaster presents a small red wooden door (locked).

 Opposite a small cafe serves its customers a late lunch of local fare under the constant glare of fluorescent strip lighting.
 Although many of the signs are in Chinese and Portuguese only about 0.6% of the population can speak the latter.

 An archway beneath one of the buildings leads through to another maze of quiet residential streets.
 Even on a Saturday afternoon many of the shops here were closed.

 Land reclamation in the 17th century transformed Macau into a peninsula with generally flat terrain, though numerous steep hills still mark the original land mass.
-In Part 4 of this photo walk we’ll head back into the center to take a closer look at some of the old shops and traditions in Macau.
+In Part 4 of this photo walk, we’ll head back into the centre to take a closer look at some of the old shops and traditions in Macau.